dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

    Monitoring PrivateSend progress

-This will allow you to monitor progress and see which individual operations PrivateSend is carrying out in the background.

 Since PrivateSend mixing creates a lot of new address keys to send and receive the anonymized denominations, you may receive a warning when the number of remaining keys runs low.
 This is nothing to be worried about,